 A good diet is for life, not just for your hair

-For each food we’ve mentioned here, we’ve focused on one or two nutrients which are important for healthy hair.
+For each food we’ve mentioned here, we’ve focused on one or two nutrients that are important for healthy hair.
 However, most of these foods contain lots of the nutrients you need for your hair.
 For instance, eggs aren’t just good sources of protein and biotin, they also contain vitamin D, selenium, zinc, magnesium, and L-lysine.

-The best advice we can give you here is to eat a rich diet in different vegetables, fruits, pulses and grains, as well as nuts and seeds, seafood, and some eggs, dairy, and meat.
+The best advice we can give you here is to eat a rich diet of different vegetables, fruits, pulses, and grains, as well as nuts and seeds, seafood, and some eggs, dairy, and meat.
 This should cover all the nutrients you need.
 Your hair will appreciate you for it, but you’ll reap a whole host of other health benefits too, from lowering your risk of a range of diseases, to fighting erectile dysfunction.

 Diet and male pattern baldness

 Male pattern baldness (MPB) is the most common cause of baldness in men.
 It results in progressive hair loss, usually starting at the back of the crown and at the sides of the hairline.
-MPB is caused by a combination of genetics, hormones, and ageing.
+MPB is caused by a combination of genetics, hormones, and aging.

-Whilst there’s some evidence that diet can help with MPB, particularly vitamin D and omega fatty acids, food will only go so far when you’re fighting genetics, hormones, and ageing.
+Whilst there’s some evidence that diet can help with MPB, particularly vitamin D and omega fatty acids, food will only go so far when you’re fighting genetics, hormones, and aging.
 It would be great if you could naturally regrow hair just by changing your diet, but this isn’t the reality.
-Diet may help somewhat, but if you really want to stop hair loss or re-grow hair lost to MPB, you’ll likely need medication.
+Diet may help somewhat, but if you really want to stop hair loss or regrow hair lost to MPB, you’ll likely need medication.